mic-meier/eloquent_javascript/1_values_types_and_operators/values_types_and_operators.md

 `Null` and `undefined` are used to denote the absence of a _meaningful_ value.They are values, but carry no information.
 They can mostly be treated as interchangeable.

-The `typeof` operator examines a value and returns its type (as a string).
+The `typeof` operator examines a value and returns its type (as a string!).

 ```javascript
 let a;